brisbanesocialchess/.github/profile/README.md

 ## 🗓️ Weekly Meetups

-Join us at any of our five weekly locations across Brisbane:
+Join us at any of our six weekly locations across Brisbane:

 | Day       | Time          | Venue                  | Location                                                        |
 | --------- | ------------- | ---------------------- | --------------------------------------------------------------- |